Tue 8 May 2007

-Saturday, my mom and my three brothers and I all agreed that we would take my dad off the medication keeping his blood pressure up and let nature take its course.
+Saturday, my mom and my three brothers and I all agreed that we would take my dad off the medication keeping his blood pressure up and let nature take it’s course.
 They stopped it at about 2:30 in the afternoon and my dad passed away at 2:00 am Sunday morning.
-We were all there with him at the bedside - my older brother and his wife, my middle brother, my youngest brother and his girlfriend, my husband and my mom.
+We were all there with him at the bedside – my older brother and his wife, my middle brother, my youngest brother and his girlfriend, my husband and my mom.
 My two nephews had been sent home earlier in the evening (another grandma picked them up), but my niece stayed and watched my youngest nephew (9 mos) in the waiting room.
 We all thought it would be too hard on the kids at their ages to be in the room at the end, although they’d been in to see him during the wait.
 It was hard enough for the adults.

 Sitting in a hospital room for 12 hours watching your father die is probably about the hardest thing I’ve ever done.
 When there is nothing to really look at, watching lines and numbers on a monitor becomes far too fascinating.
 They let us stay past visiting hours because of the circumstances and every nurse and doctor in that unit were so marvelous.
 They answered all our questions about everything, even the slightly rambling ones that made no sense from my 9 year old nephew, and gave my dad such an awesome level of care.
 It’s a 1:1 nurse/patient ratio in there.